aws-samples/aws-greengrass-ml-deployment-sample/README.md

 Here are some ideas to inspire your further learning activities:

-1. Dive deeper into coding of inferenece by reviewing a soure code:
+1. Dive deeper into coding of inference by reviewing the source code:

 - [Edge optimized model](lambda/image_classifier_neo)
 - [Full Tensorflow model - containerized ](lambda/image_classifier_container)